-Panama, best known for that Canal through the center of the country, has a lot to offer and those on the verge of retirement are noticing those options.
-If you look past the low cost of living and the amazing healthcare system, you find a place that most of us have dreamt of for vacation.
-Why go home?
-Panama has a stable government, strong economy, and the American dollar is right at home here.
+Panama, best known for the Panama Canal which connects the Pacific and Atlantic Oceans, has a lot to offer and those are are ready to retire.
+Panama offers a lower cost of living and the affordable healthcare system.
+Panama has a stable government, strong economy, and Panama uses the US dollar.
 Perhaps the best features include the natural beauty, miles of white sandy beaches, beautiful towns, and the hurricane free tropical weather.
 So why do people from all over the world flock to Panama to retire?
 The answer is quite simple.
 Panama has something for everyone.
 Here is a look at what Panama has to offer:

 Couples Live the Good Life on As Little as $2,000 a month

-The strong economy lends itself to people living on a fixed income.
-This is not a dirt developing country where the expectation is that people line the streets selling wares just to survive.
-It is a country that is much different from that bleak picture.
+The strong stable economy in Panama is ideal for people living on a fixed income.
 The culture here is rich, and many of the cities are beautiful.
-There is such a large population of retired Americans and Europeans living here that it’s not hard to find someone who speaks English.
-Even the US Dollar is welcomed.
-It is not hard to find a nice restaurant where a meal for two is less than $30.
-The local groceries are affordable, and Panama prides itself on the availability of fresh foods.
-This is the tropics, and fresh fruit and fish are not just available every day of the year, but they are affordable too.
+There is such a large population of retired North Americans and Europeans living in Panama, that it’s not hard to find someone who speaks English.
+There are many nice restaurants where a meal for two is less than $20… including a glass of wine or beer!
+Groceries are affordable.
+Fresh produce is available all year.
+This is the tropics so fresh fruits are available every day and affordable too.
+You can enjoy fresh fish from two Oceans.

 Some areas of Panama are more expensive than others and they will require a larger monthly budget.
 But if you are on a tight budget, there are certainly many places where a couple can live a very comfortable lifestyle in Panama for as little as $2,000 per month.
 Less stress!
 I know many singles who live the good life in Panama on less than $1500 per month.
 Just today, a couple from a Panama Relocation Tour rented a beautiful fully furnished 2 bedroom 2 bath house for $750 with all utilities included.

 Beautiful Beach Communities and Mountain Towns

 Panama is a nation that has it all.
 There are two oceans, mountains, miles of coastlines, jungles, culture, and modern cities.
 Panama City, the capital of Panama, sits along the shores of Panama Bay along the Pacific side of the nation.
-With a population approaching 1,500,000, it is the largest city in Panama.
+Panama City has a population approaching 2,500,000, it is the largest city in Panama.
 Also on the Pacific side is Coronado, which is west of Panama City.
 Coronado, Gorgona and Playa Blanca are perfect for people who want to live in close proximity to Panama City but with white sandy beaches and a relaxing lifestyle.
 Panama City.

-Those who prefer cooler weather will enjoy El Valle, Boquete or Volcan.
-These mountain towns enjoy spring like weather year round with average temperatures around 76 degrees fahrenheit.
+Those who prefer cooler weather will enjoy Boquete or Volcan.
+These mountain towns enjoy spring like weather year round with average temperatures around 76 degrees.
 Boquete is home to thousands of expats so it helps to make the transition to expat life a soft landing.

 The Cost of Living is Much Cheaper than The US or Europe

-Besides the big cities are small towns, rainforests, and a ton of culture that makes living here such a draw for retirees.
-Consider that a domestic bottle of beer costs 65 cents.
-Rent on a one bedroom house or apartment runs between $400-$1000 per month (depending on where you live in Panama) — in comparison to an apartment in Los Angeles which costs $1,621 per month.
+Panama is a magnet for retirees because it is much more affordable than other countries.
+In Panama, a domestic bottle of beer costs 65 cents.
+You can rent a one bedroom house or apartment for $400-$600 per month (depending on where you live in Panama) — in comparison to an apartment in Los Angeles which costs $1,621 per month.
 A domestic beer in Los Angeles runs $5.
 When it comes to comparing Panama City to London, UK the savings are profound.
 People save 35 percent off mid-range meals in Panama City and 56 percent off of the rental of an apartment in the city center.

-Overall, you cannot beat the cost of living in Panama as it is simply more affordable than North America or Europe.
-One concern people have, regardless of where they live, is access to modern healthcare and health insurance.
-Panama has modern hospitals and outstanding health insurance, both at affordable prices.
+Panama has modern hospitals, well-trained doctors and outstanding health insurance, all at affordable prices.
 Even in the smaller cities, modern health care is available, and most of the medical doctors in Panama go to the US for training.
 Expect to pay $10 to $20 for a routine doctor visit and $40 – $50 for a specialist… without insurance.
 Four hours in the emergency room at a hospital will cost about $150… without insurance.
 At the public hospitals, you can save even more because a general doctor visit is only $2 or a specialist is $5.

 An online business can be run from anywhere.
 This is one reason expats of all ages are flocking to Panama.